wilsonmar/VisualStudio/PerfTest.md

 ## <a name="Scenarios"> Scenarios</a>
-A scenario is a collection of conditions defining a test run, such as the number of vusers, ramp-up speed, etc.
+With LoadRunner, a "scenario" is a collection of conditions defining a test run, such as the number of vusers, ramp-up speed, etc.

    * <a href="#LoadPattern"> Load Pattern</a> specifies the **user count**.